-We are a pre-revenue biopharmaceutical company and are thus subject to the risks associated with new businesses in that industry.
+We are a pre-revenue pharmaceutical development company and are thus subject to the risks associated with early stage businesses in that industry.

-We are a clinical stage biopharmaceutical company with no history of revenue-generating operations.
-Therefore, we are, and expect for the foreseeable future to be, subject to all the risks and uncertainties inherent in a new business, in particular new businesses engaged in the development of pharmaceuticals.
-We still must establish and implement many important functions necessary to operate a business, including the clinical development of our product candidate and establishing our managerial and administrative structure.
+We are a pharmaceutical development company with no history of revenue-generating operations.
+Therefore, we are, and expect for the foreseeable future to be, subject to all the risks and uncertainties inherent in an early stage pharmaceutical development company.
 Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies in their pre-revenue generating stages, particularly those in the pharmaceutical field.
 Potential investors should carefully consider the risks and uncertainties that a new company with no operating history will face.
 In particular, potential investors should consider that there is a significant risk that we will not be able to:

-- implement or execute our current business plan, or that our business plan is sound; - maintain our management team or Board of Directors (including, without limitation, as a result of Mayne Pharma's position as our controlling stockholder and its result rights to remove and replace our directors); - raise sufficient funds in the capital markets or otherwise to effectuate our business plan; - determine that the processes and technologies that we have developed are commercially viable; and/or - attract, enter into or maintain contracts with potential commercial partners such as licensors of technology and suppliers.
+- · implement or execute our current business plan, or that our business plan is sound; - maintain our management team or board of directors (including, without limitation, as a result of Mayne Pharma's position as our controlling stockholder and its result rights to remove and replace our directors); - · raise sufficient funds in the capital markets or otherwise to effectuate our business plan; - determine that the processes and technologies that we have developed are commercially viable; and/or - attract, enter into or maintain contracts with potential commercial partners such as licensors of technology and suppliers.